Understanding Website Consumer Behavior: Part One

 To look at how your users are interacting with your web pages you can go to Content>Site Content>All Pages tab or the Audience>Custom>Visitor Flow chart:

 I’ve blurred the numbers to keep our website data private, but the story is still accurate.
 After new users hit our homepage, the next page they visit is our “Pricing” page.
 The next most popular page is the “About” page (skipping our writers logging in to view jobs).
-It should be no surprise; people want to know what we do
+It should be no surprise; people want to know what we do, who we are, and how much our services cost.

 2. What pages lead to conversions?